-Paul Krugman's IP address hacked by child pornographers
+Nobel Laureate Paul Krugman slammed after falling for alleged cyber attack

 Continue Reading Below

-On Wednesday, he told his 4.6 million Twitter followers that bad actors had taken over his IP address and are "using it to download child pornography....he also suggested the attack could be "an attempt to Qanon me.
-It's an ugly world out there" he tweeted.
+First, he told his 4.6 million Twitter followers on Wednesday that bad actors had taken over his IP address.
+"Well, I’m on the phone with my computer security service, and as I understand it someone compromised my IP address and is using it to download child pornography," Krugman wrote in a now-deleted tweet.
+"I might just be a random target.
+But this could be an attempt to Qanon me.
+It’s an ugly world out there."

 Qanon is used to describe far-right conspiracy theorists who believe in a deep state that is threatening to take down President Trump.

+He then followed up, in a tweet, saying that the "Times thinks it may have been a scam.
+Anyway, will have more security in future."

+Even so, Krugman's allegations prompted a fierce backlash from social media, with many calling the economist's bluff from the get-go.

-Krugman's disclosure prompted varied responses from the Twitter community using the likes of Dr. Evil, played by Mike Myers, in the Austin Powers film.
-And Paul Giamatti, from Showtime's Billions.
+On Twitter, the skeptics used the likes of Dr. Evil, played by Mike Myers, in the Austin Powers film.
+And Paul Giamatti, from Showtime's Billions as well Will Ferrell's Ron Burgandy character.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE